lcnicolau/cs50-todo-list/README.md

 The `WebSecurityCustomizer` bean is only enabled for the development profile `@Profile("dev")` and is responsible for disabling security for the [H2] web console, which already has its own security and is only available in development.

-The `PasswordEncoder` bean defines the algorithm for encoding passwords, and collaborates with the `UserDetails` and `UserDetailsService` implementations (available in the `src/main/java/io/github/lcnicolau/cs50/todolist/users/**` package) to register and authenticate users in the database.
+The `PasswordEncoder` bean defines the algorithm for encoding passwords, and collaborates with the `UserDetails` and `UserDetailsService` implementations (available in the [users] package) to register and authenticate users in the database.

 Finally, [Spring Security][spring-boot-starter-security] provides built-in protection against some of the most common attacks, such as [XSS] and [CSRF], and proper management of [CORS] policies, without us having to do absolutely anything.